 Are you dressed for success??
-Does the costume of a magician make any difference to his performance?
+Does the costume of a magician make any difference to their performance?

-While many would wonder at this question, it has been proved over the years that a magician who is dressed to be a success is indeed the one who soars high in his career and enjoys the adulation of his fans.
+While many would wonder at this question, it has been proved over the years that a magician who is dressed to be a success is indeed the one who soars high in their career and enjoys the adulation of their fans.

-This is because he has taken the trouble to dress in such a way that his audience has been able to identify him as a part of their gathering and he has managed to blend in seamlessly with the atmosphere and surroundings.
+This is because they have taken the trouble to dress in such a way that their audience has been able to identify them as a part of their gathering and they have managed to blend in seamlessly with the atmosphere and surroundings.

 So why is it important to at least look the part?
 The age-old cliché of first impression being the last is applicable here –

 as a magician when people see you for the first time as you walk on to the stage, they form an impression about you even before you have commenced with your show.

 It is akin to going into a car showroom to buy a car for yourself.
 As you see the various models, the one appearing to be the most attractive grabs your attention first although others might be of the same calibre.